Exploiting Deep Features for Remote Sensing Image Retrieval: A Systematic Investigation: Results and Analyses

 We compare our proposed schemes with the recent HRRS image retrieval methods in Table \ref{table:VI}.
 Because relative works are almost all assessed on UCM, we only compare the accuracies on UCM.
 We select methods yielding the highest MAP on UCM from Table \ref{table:V} and Table \ref{table:IV}.
 Comparative methods are based on hand-crafted features or basic deep features.

 We evaluate the performance of retrieval using ANMRR on several distance metrics: Euclidean, Cosine, Manhattan and $\chi^{2}$-square.
-On account of $\chi^{2}$-square distance's computational condition that elements of the feature vectors must be non-negative, we omitted the ANMRR of dimensionality compressed descriptors in Table \ref{table:VI}.
+On account of $\chi^{2}$-square distance's computational condition that elements of the feature vectors must be non-negative, it cannot be used for features that are compressed by PCA.

-It is apparently that on any kind of distance metric, our methods always outperform all of others.
-Especially, the overall best accuracy is acquired by compressed multi-patch mean pooling on Euclidean distance with ANMRR value of 0.285, which is about 1.4\% lower than the recent CNN-based method \cite{Hig-2016.learning}.
-Apart from the precision, the feature dimension of our method is the lowest, standing for distinctly decrease in the computation cost.
+It is can be seen that our methods outperform all of others.
+Especially, the overall best accuracy is acquired by compressed multi-patch mean pooling with Euclidean distance, achieving ANMRR value of 0.285, which is about 1.4\% better than the recent CNN-based method \cite{Hig-2016.learning}.
+Apart from the precision, the feature dimension of our method is the lowest, which notably decreases the computation cost.